Stony Brook will play four games at Joe Nathan Field in next three days.

 Stony Brook vs. UCLA: CWS Game 1

-The seven players drafted were the third most of the 16 teams that advanced to this year's Super Regionals.
+The seven players drafted were the third most of the 16 teams that advanced to that year's Super Regionals.
 Senk has had 21 of his student-athletes taken in the MLB Draft in his tenure.

 In August 2008, Nathan made a $500,000 lead gift to the Stony Brook Department of Athletics in support of the construction of a new baseball field at Stony Brook University which was opened as Joe Nathan Field in May 2011.